-Taping the nose after a rhinoplasty is done to help control edema (swelling) of the nose.
-Early on after a rhinoplasty, a nose may swell, particularly around the tip of the nose.
+Taping the nose after a rhinoplasty controls edema (swelling) of the nose.
 Taping holds light pressure on the skin to prevent the skin and soft tissue of the nose from expanding.
-In addition, after a rhinoplasty the underlying shape of the nose has been changed by alteration to the shape of the cartilage of the nose.

-Taping allows the skin of the nose to help conform to this new shape.
+In addition, rhinoplasty changes the underlying shape of the nose by altering the shape of the cartilage.
+Taping allows the skin of the nose to conform to this new shape.

 Taping Methods: Type One

 In Type 1, patients place a single strip of tape over the supratip of the nose.

 Taping Methods: Type Two

 In Type 2, patients place a strip of tape under the columella of the nose and then gently squeeze the tape around the infratip lobule.
 An additional strip of tape is placed on the supratip of the nose.
 (See photo and video explanation below)

 Dr. Shah will recommend a taping method and duration post-procedure.

 Before applying the tape, clean your nose with rubbing alcohol and allow it to dry completely.
 Cleaning the nose removes any oils that may prevent the tape from sticking.

 Step 1) Tape your nasal bridge.